DeSinc/SallyBot/README.md

 # SallyBot
-AI Chatbot that takes selfies for you with Automatic1111 Webui with --api flag set
+AI Chatbot that takes selfies for you with Stable Diffusion, using the Automatic1111 webui with --api flag set

 Coded in Discord.net C#